 Medical anthropology draws upon social, cultural, biological, archaeological and linguistic anthropology to better understand the factors that influence health and wellbeing, the experience and distribution of illness, and healing processes.
 Our department defines medical anthropology broadly, acknowledging that it is understood through many different theoretical approaches and methodologies.
 Medical anthropologists study issues such as local interpretations of biological difference and bodily processes; perceptions of risk, vulnerability, and responsibility; ethnomedicine; biomedicine; the social organization of clinical interactions and public health interventions; bioethics; genetics, disease distribution, and health disparity; the political ecology of infectious and vector borne diseases, chronic diseases, malnutrition, or violence; the developmental origins of health and disease; the experience of illness and the social relations of sickness; among other issues.
 The recipient of this paper award has produced a quality paper outlining research in medical anthropology, broadly defined.

-Awarded to the student with outstanding performance in the major and athletics.
+Awarded to a first and second year student with outstanding early performance in the major.

 The Julian Samora Award